theQRL/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 ## Initializing the QRL App

-Before you can use the QRL Ledger Nano S App, it must first be initialised.
-The initialisation process will generate an XMSS tree on your Ledger Nano S device, which is a unique aspect of the QRL Network's signature scheme.
+Before you can use the QRL Ledger Nano S App, it must first be initialized.
+The initialization process will generate an XMSS tree on your Ledger Nano S device, which is a unique aspect of the QRL Network's signature scheme.
 This process only has to be completed once on your Ledger Nano S device.
 Please allow up to 45 minutes for this process to complete for each tree.

-To initialise your Ledger Nano S device for use with the QRL App, follow these instructions:
+To initialize your Ledger Nano S device for use with the QRL App, follow these instructions:

 1. Make sure your Ledger Nano S device is **Connected** and **Unlocked**.
 2. Open the **QRL app** on your Ledger Nano S